-Kansas Commuss ion on Judici lai Quaiiiic auous

-Room 374, Kansas Judicial Center 301 West Tenth Street Topeka, KS 66612 913-296-322

-Comp olaint against a j udge

-Person making the complaint

-Address

-City, State, Zip Code Pho ne number

-I would like to file a complaint t against: Name of Judge:

-Type of Judge (if known) County or City

-Details and specifics of comp constitute judicial misconduct or disability. which will assist the commission in its evalu or other materials related to the complaint.
-It you submit for your records. include any details, names, date: ation and investigation of this co s, places, addresses, and tel implaint.
-Also include any di ephone numbers ocuments, letters
+Room 374, Kansas Judicial Center 301 West Tenth Street Topeka, KS 66612 913-296-3229 Complaint against a judge Person making the complaint Address City, State, Zip Code Phone number I would like to file a complaint against: Name of Judge: Type of Judge (if known) County or City Details and specifics of complaint: Please state all specific facts and circumstances which you believe constitute judicial misconduct or disability.
+Include any details, names, dates, places, addresses, and telephone numbers which will assist the commission in its evaluation and investigation of this complaint.
+Also include any documents, letters or other materials related to the complaint.
+Identify the names and addresses of any witnesses.
+Keep a copy of everything you submit for your records.